 - Did the project timeline work, i.e., demos, deadlines?
 Could the project be started earlier? - Does the grading structure work?
-Suggestions? - Did you like the "open" lab concept, i.e., do these modules by this time and do these tasks at the end? i.e., instead of trying to grade something each week. - I know the lectures need to be organized better still.
+Suggestions? - Did you like the "open" lab concept, i.e., do these modules by this time and do these tasks at the end? i.e., instead of trying to grade something each week. - Did it help to have the lectures front-loaded in the term? - I know the lectures need to be organized better still.
 Any other constructive comments on content and organization?